brendanhuddleston18/reading-notes/code201reading-notes/class06notes.md

 - Objects, properties= "has" values, any valid datatype, methods="can" actions, verbs, what you can do 'function'.
 Define using `{}`.
 Access properties + methods with dot notation:  `object.property` `object.method`.

 - Key/Value pairs: `name: 'Geno'` key then value.

+- `this` refers to an instance.
+In class ex. `geno` is an instance of an object.
+Only works within the instance.
+It 'is' the instance.

+- You should never directly change property values.